kavia-common/grounded-faq-chatbot-36176-36185/chatbot_frontend/README.md

 - POST /api/ask

-This repository includes a stubbed Next.js API route at `src/app/api/ask/route.ts` that streams NDJSON to unblock the chat UI locally.
-Replace the stub with a call to your real backend when available.
+The repo ships with a stubbed Next.js API route at `src/app/api/ask/route.ts` that streams NDJSON so you can test the chat UI without a backend.

-To wire a real backend:
+To connect a real backend:
-- Set an environment variable (request from orchestrator): `NEXT_PUBLIC_BACKEND_URL=https://your-backend-host`
+- Set `NEXT_PUBLIC_BACKEND_URL=https://your-backend-host:8080` (request the value from the orchestrator; do not commit real envs).
-- In `src/app/api/ask/route.ts`, forward the request:
+- Option A (recommended): Next.js rewrite proxy is auto-configured in `next.config.ts` when `NEXT_PUBLIC_BACKEND_URL` is present to route `/api/ask` to your backend.
-  `await fetch(\`\${process.env.NEXT_PUBLIC_BACKEND_URL}/api/ask\`, { method: "POST", headers, body })` and stream the response body back to the client.
+- Option B: The API route itself detects `NEXT_PUBLIC_BACKEND_URL` and will forward to `${NEXT_PUBLIC_BACKEND_URL}/api/ask` and stream the response back.
-- Alternatively, configure Next.js rewrites in `next.config.ts` to proxy `/api/ask` to your backend service.
+- Ensure your backend returns streaming NDJSON as described below.

 Expected request payload: